circleference/QuizUpRemake/README.md

 - Added new ending screen
 - Changed WON to WIN, LOST to LOSE, and "TIE!" to "A TIE!"
 - Other bug patches which i am bored to put in

+v1.3.6-alpha - Changed repository from tvplayz to circleference